 - Both the motorcycle trailer and 5×9 trailer come equipped with a built-in motorcycle chock to secure your front wheel.
 For the enclosed 5×8 and 6×12 trailers, you can purchase the motorcycle chock.

 - Secure the back of your bike by attaching ratchet straps on the swingarm or rear frame.

-- If the swingarm or frame are not suitable then loop the ratchet straps around the back tire.
+- If the swingarm or frame is not suitable then loop the ratchet straps around the back tire.